 Is Perfectionism a Type of OCD?

-Perfectionism may not be a specific type of OCD, but it is an associated feature.
+Perfectionism is not a specific type of OCD, but it is an associated symptom for many with OCD.
 People with OCD tend to overestimate their responsibility in a situation and struggle to tolerate uncertainty, which can lead to perfectionism.
 Many people with OCD will be perfectionistic, while not all perfectionists will have OCD.
 “Just right” OCD is a subtype of OCD that can involve perfectionism.
 In this type of OCD, people are preoccupied with something being exact or precise.

 Does Perfectionism Cause Obsessive Compulsive Disorder?